 While leaves changing color in the fall is wonderful to watch, it does beg the question “why do leaves change colors in the autumn?”
 What causes lush green leaves to suddenly change into bright yellow, orange and red leaves?
 And why do tree change colors differently year to year?

 Leaves are naturally orange and yellow.
 The green just normally covers this up.
 As the chlorophyll stops flowing, the tree starts to produce anthocyanins.
 This replaces the chlorophyll and is red colored.
-So, depending at which point in the fall leaf life cycle the tree is in, the tree will have green leaves, yellow or orange leaves, then red leaves.
+So, depending at which point in the fall leaf life cycle the tree is in, the tree will have green, yellow or orange leaves, then red autumn leaf color.

-Some trees produce anthocyanins faster than others, meaning that some trees skip right over the yellow and orange fall leaves stage and go straight into the red leaves stage.
+Some trees produce anthocyanins faster than others, meaning that some trees skip right over the yellow and orange color stage and go straight into the red leaf stage.
 Either way, you end up with a brilliant display of leaves changing color in the fall.